European colonization of the Americas

 By the 1530s, other Western European powers realized they too could benefit from voyages to the Americas, leading to British and French colonization in the northeast tip of the Americas, including in the present-day United States.
 Within a century, the Swedish established New Sweden; the Dutch established New Netherland; and Denmark–Norway along with the Swedish and Dutch established colonization of parts of the Caribbean.
-By the 1700s, Denmark–Norway revived its former colonies in Greenland, and Russia began to explore and claim the Pacific Coast from Alaska to California.
-Russia began colonizing the Pacific Northwest in the mid-18th century, seeking pelts for the fur trade.
+By the 1700s, Denmark–Norway revived Norway's former colonies in Greenland, and Russia began to explore and claim the Pacific Coast from Alaska to California.
 Many of the social structures—including religions, political boundaries, and linguae francae—which predominate in the Western Hemisphere in the 21st century are the descendants of those that were established during this period.

 Violent conflicts arose during the beginning of this period as indigenous peoples fought to preserve their territorial integrity from increasing European settlers and from hostile indigenous neighbors who were equipped with European technology.
 Conflict between the various European colonial empires and the American Indian tribes was a leading dynamic in the Americas into the 1800s, although some parts of the continent gained their independence from Europe by then, countries such as the United States continued to fight against Indian tribes and practiced settler colonialism.
 The United States for example practiced a settler colonial policy of Manifest destiny and Indian removal.
-Other regions, including California, Patagonia, the North Western Territory, and the northern Great Plains, experienced little to no colonization at all until the 1800s.
+Other regions, including California, Patagonia, the North-Western Territory, and the northern Great Plains, experienced little to no colonization at all until the 1800s.
 European contact and colonization had disastrous effects on the indigenous peoples of the Americas and their societies.